-As days and years go by, the ones who have the experience of the actual crisis passes away.
-Even if the issue appears on a school text in history books and someone says to remember it forever, nothing can be helped since everything was 70 years away.
-And now the people are much more aware of the repetition of history.
+As days and years go by, the ones who have the experience of the actual crisis pass away.
+Even if the issue appears in school texts, history books and people say they will remember it forever – eventually nothing can help us from losing the actual experience.
+Today, people are much more aware of the repetition of history.
 As a photographer, what I chose to do is to take photographs of how Hiroshima in 2015 looks like, not the black and white aftermath images that appear typically in our minds when we hear the word “HIROSHIMA”.
 Stopping and observing deeply into the images and imagine where we, this land and this country is heading.

 Hinano Hara 16, Yui Yamaoka 17.
 2.6km from the epicenter of the a-bomb explosion.